Mid-Norfolk Railway: Commercial freight

 Mid-Norfolk Railway facilitates commercial freight trains, using its connection with the National Rail network at Wymondham.
 Dereham yard has been used as a servicing depot by Direct Rail Services since 2007 and for storage of Network Rail track plant since 2008.

 The road vehicle loading ramp in Dereham yard is used by mainline train operators to load damaged rolling stock onto road vehicles.
 Such rolling stock usually comes at night (via the connection with the mainline at Wymondham) at slow speed (sometimes on wheelskates) from Crown Point TMD in Norwich (where no road-rail loading facilities are available) for onward road movement to specialist repair facilities around the country.

 The line has also been used to carry equipment for army units based at Robertson Barracks or undergoing training at the Stanford Training Area, most recently in March 2020.
 Operation of these trains involves both resident and mainline locomotives.

 North Norfolk District Council have listed Fakenham and Great Ryburgh as potential freight hubs, subject to them being linked to the Mid-Norfolk Railway at County School.

 Commercial works trains operated on the line between 2018 and 2019, in conjunction with the Kimberley and Hardingham storage project.
 These were operated by a number of locomotives hired in for the purpose.
 These included BR Standard Class 4 2-6-4T steam locomotive 80078, BR Class 03 03197 and BR Class 33 33202.

 Storage of mainline stock

-Working with Abellio Greater Anglia, the Mid-Norfolk Railway have developed a rolling stock storage facility close to their Kimberley Park station.
-The £3 million sidings have been funded by Abellio Greater Anglia to allow them to store their Class 745 and 755 fleets until they are ready to be in service.
+Working with Abellio Greater Anglia, the Mid-Norfolk Railway developed a rolling stock storage facility close to their Kimberley Park station.
+The £3 million sidings were funded by Abellio Greater Anglia to allow them to store their Class 745 and 755 fleets until they were ready to be in service.